dhshah1112/CMPE258/Assignment4/Readme.md

 B.) Write demonstrations of various agent types with langchain as colab :
 There are four types of langchain bots that are used to create AI Agents :

 1. Zero Shot React Agent: Utilizes pre-trained language models to generate responses to unseen tasks without specific training.

 2. Conversational React Agent: Maintains conversational context for more natural, sustained dialogue with users.

 3. React Docstore Agent: Searches a document database to provide informed responses based on stored information.
+(I could not use langchain in this part as importing wikipedia api was not working for me from langchain)

 4. Self Ask with Search Agent: Performs autonomous searches to gather and use external information for answering queries.